How to Apply for Financial Aid: First-Year Applicants for 2024-2025

 Our CSS Profile school code is 5820, and our Federal School Code for the FAFSA is 003745.
 Click here for common application errors and how to avoid them.

-If you are interested only in federal financial aid, complete and submit only the 2024-2025 FAFSA once it becomes available in December.
+If you are interested only in federal financial aid, complete and submit only the 2024-2025 FAFSA.

 The U.S. Department of Education has prepared a checklist of documents and information to have available when you’re completing the Free Application for Federal Student Aid (FAFSA).